 - A consortium consisting of two or more organisations that are proposing a cohesive proposal to work collaboratively.
 Here, the application should be made by a single lead applicant, to whom the funding will be awarded if successful.
 Other members of the consortium will be subcontracted/granted by the lead applicant.
 Note that this does not necessarily mean that the whole consortium stands or falls together at negotiation stage, we may indicate an intention to fund only certain workstreams or organisations. - Applicants who apply separately but plan to collaborate as part of the programme if both are funded.
 These applicants should tell us about their intended collaboration in their applications.
-Each will be funded separately if successful. - Standalone applicants who have no current plans to collaborate with other applicants.
-If successful, we may try to facilitate collaborations with other applicants.
-For example, in our feedback on concept papers, we may ask applicants if they are willing for us to share contact information with other applicants whose work is complementary.
-If the applicants decide that this collaboration would be useful, they can tell us about it at full proposal stage, or indeed decide to apply as a consortium.
+Each will be funded separately if successful. - Standalone applicants who have no current plans to collaborate with other applicants. - We want to ensure that each team is able to submit the full proposal which most closely aligns with the programme goals and best fits the portfolio, as such if you have any questions we strongly encourage you to submit these via clarifications@aria.org.uk.

 Creators who apply as a consortium or otherwise indicate an intention to collaborate with other applicants will be expected to enter into a formal collaboration agreement.
 A signed term sheet must be executed by the date of the funding contract/grant, and a full agreement must be executed between collaborating organisations within the first quarter of the programme.
 The agreements must at minimum cover roles and responsibilities, treatment of confidential information, intellectual property and ownership of results, and dispute resolution.
 If helpful, ARIA can refer applicants to established templates that can be helpful as starting points for these agreements.
 Finally, we expect that all Creators will need to share some level of technology specification/interface information with other programme participants to allow for the coordinated work needed for the programme to be successful.
 During contract negotiations, the Programme Director will agree with each Creator what information they can comfortably share with other programme participants.
 This information will be captured in the scope of work as "Specification/interface information," with a requirement that Creators not share information marked as such beyond the programme participants without the express permission of the source.